-Inadequate Immunizations in Adopted and Foster Children
+Inadequate Immunizations in Adopted Children

 Immunization against many childhood illnesses is now available.
 Some are standards according to the World Health Organization recommendations, and others are routinely available only in more affluent or developed healthcare systems.
 Children in some countries get the full complement of immunizations given in the U.S. The minimum most children get is some or all of the diphtheria, tetanus and pertussis, polio series, and measles vaccination.

 Immunization records should be reviewed for reliability and consistency.
 Children from some countries come with predictably reliable records.
 Others are inconsistent and incomplete.
 An experienced practitioner can assess whether it is legitimate to consider the immunization record valid and reliable.
 When in doubt, the child should be re-immunization.